robomotionio/robomotion-tutorials/tutorials/installation.md

 ![Robot](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/robot-tray.png)

-Also your will need the Robomotion Chrome Extension for your web automations.
+Also you will need the Robomotion Chrome Extension for your web automations.

-You can follow the instructions from our docs [here](https://docs.robomotion.io/installation/browser-setup/chrome-extension)
+You can follow the instructions to install the Chrome extension from our docs [here](https://docs.robomotion.io/installation/browser-setup/chrome-extension)

 ![Chrome Extension](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/chrome-extension.png)